Boss-Codes/callisto/README.md

 - Full event logging

 ## Contributing
-If you want to contribute and help out with the development of Eve, feel free to DM me on Discord (boss#0001), or make a merge request and I will review it and give my feedback!
+If you want to contribute and help out with the development of Callisto, feel free to DM me on Discord (boss#0001), or make a merge request and I will review it and give my feedback!

 ## License
 Callisto is licensed under the GNU GPLv-3 License: